tacowordpress/taco-2016-boilerplate/html/wp-content/themes/taco-theme/app/forms/README.md

 <?php }); ?>
 ```
 Example 1 shows how easy it is to use your own template using HTML and template tags.
+Using %my_field_name% will render that field according to the configuration settings.
+Let's say you wanted to hide the labels for fields and use placeholders instead.
+In your config settings just set `"hide_labels" => true`.
 More to come...